garykrige/garykrige.github.io/_posts/2015-1-28-Hello-World.md

 * **Multiple Choice**

 There is a lot to be said for MCQ.

 * Short Answers

+These are more tedious to set up.

 * Numerical